Taming Multi-Domain, -Fidelity Data: Towards Foundation Models for Atomistic Scale Simulations: Introduction

-Yet despite these advances, the pursuit of a truly “universal” MLIP—one that seamlessly unites the organic and inorganic realms—remains challenging.
-Molecular and crystalline datasets often differ in their computational methods, choice of DFT functionals, and basis sets, making their resulting potential energy surfaces (PESs) incompatible.\cite{schleder2019dft,huang2023central,kresse1993ab,kresse1996efficient,kresse1994ab,kresse1996efficiency,hutter2014cp2k,te2001chemistry,smith2020psi4,ORCA5,ORCA,g16} For example, inorganic datasets typically use plane-wave basis sets and generalized gradient approximations, while organic datasets rely on localized basis sets and hybrid functionals.
-Merging these heterogeneous sources -- without recalculating vast portions of data -- has been difficult, placing the development of foundation models in chemistry out of reach for many research groups with limited computational resources.
+Despite these advances, pursuing a truly universal MLIP that seamlessly unites the organic and inorganic realms remains challenging.
+Molecular and crystalline datasets often differ in their computational methods, DFT functionals employed, and basis sets, rendering their resulting potential energy surfaces (PESs) incompatible~\cite{schleder2019dft,huang2023central,kresse1993ab,kresse1996efficient,kresse1994ab,kresse1996efficiency,hutter2014cp2k,te2001chemistry,smith2020psi4,ORCA5,ORCA,g16}.
+For example, inorganic datasets typically use plane-wave basis sets and generalized gradient approximations, whereas organic datasets rely on localized basis sets and hybrid functionals.
+Merging these heterogeneous sources without recalculating vast portions of the data is challenging, rendering the development of foundation models in chemistry out of reach for numerous researchers with limited computational resources.

-Here, we introduce a general strategy called Total Energy Alignment (TEA) that addresses this long-standing problem by harmonizing datasets generated under different computational settings.
-TEA uses a two-step approach—first aligning inner-core reference energies, then scaling atomization energies—to integrate datasets that previously could not be combined.
-Applying TEA to unify a large inorganic dataset (MPtrj)\cite{deng2023chgnet} and a broad organic set (OFF23\cite{kovacs2023mace}, consisting of SPICE\cite{eastman2023spice,donchev2021quantum}, QMug\cite{isert2022qmugs}, water clusters, and Tripeptides datasets), we have constructed MACE-Osaka24: a single open-source neural network potential capable of accurately modeling both organic molecular reactions and extended crystalline systems.
-Unlike previous multi-task approaches that simply switch between domains,\cite{takamoto2022towards,zhang2024dpa2largeatomicmodel} MACE-Osaka24 handles organic and inorganic PESs with a single model.
-It not only outperforms specialized potentials in predicting reaction barriers for drug-like organic molecules, but also maintains state-of-the-art accuracy for inorganic systems.
+Here, we introduce a general strategy denoted Total Energy Alignment (TEA), which addresses this long-standing problem by harmonizing datasets generated using different computational settings.
+TEA uses a two-step approach—first aligning the inner-core reference energies and then scaling the atomization energies—to integrate datasets that previously could not be combined.
+Applying TEA to unify large inorganic (MPtrj)~\cite{deng2023chgnet} and broad organic (OFF23~\cite{kovacs2023mace}, consisting of SPICE~\cite{eastman2023spice,donchev2021quantum}, QMug~\cite{isert2022qmugs}, water clusters, and Tripeptides datasets) datasets, we constructed MACE-Osaka24: a single open-source neural network potential that can accurately model organic molecular reactions and extended crystalline systems.
+Unlike previous multi-task approaches that simply switch between domains~\cite{takamoto2022towards,zhang2024dpa2largeatomicmodel}, MACE-Osaka24 addresses organic and inorganic PESs using a single model.
+It not only outperforms specialized potentials in predicting the reaction barriers of drug-like organic molecules but also maintains state-of-the-art accuracies for inorganic systems.